Powerlifting is a unique sport because age is not a barrier for progress and entering a competition over the age of 50 is encouraged!

 - Lifting weights will hurt your body

-A 2018 study among untrained young and middle aged men found that they recovered in a similar manner after the exact same high-volume exercise protocol.
+A 2018 study among untrained young and middle-aged men found that they recovered similarly after the same high-volume exercise protocol.ย

-One difference that was observed in a 2011 study did find some evidence to suggest that consistency of training is extra important in older adults because they need the frequent stimulus to keep the muscle and adaptations they have built.
+One difference that was observed in a 2011 study did find some evidence to suggest that consistency of training is extra important in older adults because they need frequent stimulus to keep the muscles and adaptations they have built.

-With all this in mind, if you’re dedicated to putting in the time and effort, you should walk into powerlifting with great confidence that strength and muscle gains can and will be made because it’s honestly never too late to start.
+With all this in mind, if youโre dedicated to putting in the time and effort, you should walk into powerlifting with great confidence that strength and muscle gains can and will be made because itโs never too late to start.

 Benefits of Powerlifting Over 50